VictorLiwentao/Pet-Adoption-Database-System/doc/Database Design.md

 ## Advanced SQL queries:
 ### 1.
 ### Purpose of the Query
-The goal of this query is to determine how many adoption requests each shelter has received, by counting all the requests submitted for pets associated with each shelter.
+This query counts the total number of adoption requests each shelter has received by joining the Shelter, Pet, and AdoptionRequest tables.
+It does this by finding all pets belonging to each shelter, then counting how many adoption requests have been made for those pets.
+The result shows the shelter’s name, email, location, and total number of requests, sorted from most to least.

 ### Real-world Impact
-It helps identify which shelters are attracting the most interest from potential adopters.
-Such data can be used to:

-Allocate resources more efficiently (e.g., staff, funding, veterinary care)

-Understand adoption demand patterns across different locations

-Recognize shelters that may need additional support due to low engagement
+This information **helps shelters and system admins see which locations are getting the most attention from potential adopters**.
+For example, if one shelter has significantly more adoption requests than others, it might indicate strong community engagement or effective outreach.
+On the flip side, **shelters with fewer requests might need more visibility or support**.

 ### SQL Concepts Used
 `Join Multiple Relations + Aggregation via GROUP BY`
 ### SQL Code